kubeshop/monokle-core/packages/validation/README.md

 ## Getting started

-Start by adding monokle-validation to your codebase:
+Start by installing monokle-validation to your codebase:

 ```
-npm add monokle-validation
+npm install @monokle/validation
 ```

 Afterwards you can compose your validator as follows: